majkinetor/au-packages/README.md

 With this set, you can:

 - Call individual `update.ps1` to update specific package.
 - Update all packages using `update_all.ps1` - the script will call each `update.ps1` it finds and pack/push the package if there are changes.
-You can see its cummulative transcript in the `update_all.log`.
+You can see its cumulative transcript in the `update_all.log`.
 For push to work, specify your api key in the file `api_key` in the scripts directory.
 - Schedule `update_all.ps1` using `install_ts.ps1` to install scheduled task that runs daily.
 Edit this script to configure scheduled task.
 This script requires Windows8++ (you will have to manually create scheduled task on older systems).